-A latecomer to this year’s awards race, filmmaker Sam Mendes’ one-shot World War I film 1917 racked up 10 Oscar nominations earlier this week, including Best Picture, Director, and Original Screenplay.
+A latecomer to this year’s awards race, filmmaker Sam Mendes’ one-shot World War I film 1917 racked up three Oscar wins earlier this year.
 The honors were well-deserved as the film is a technical marvel that also serves as a visceral, triumphant tribute to the lives lost during the Great War.

 But one nomination 1917 didn’t receive is Best Film Editing.
 You may think recognition in that category doesn’t track with a film presented entirely in a single shot, but in truth a lot of editing had to take place to make the film feel seamless—including the one explicit cut in the middle of the film.

 When George MacKay’s Schofield confronts the German soldier hiding inside the building about halfway through the film, he gets knocked out cold by a ricocheting bullet.
 The screen goes black, and suddenly this one-shot experience stops in its tracks.
 It kicks up again when Schofield regains consciousness, as the conceit of the one-shot presentation is to put us in the shoes of Schofield—so when he’s unconscious, so are we.

 But it’s a bold twist in the middle of the movie, so when I recently got the chance to speak with the film’s now Oscar-nominated co-writer Krysty Wilson-Cairns, I asked her about the decision to make a cut in the middle of the movie.
 She says they hit upon the idea early in the writing stage.